Auditing Demographic Bias in Facial Landmark Detection for Fair Human-Robot Interaction: METHODS

 \subsection{Evaluation metric}

 The most widely used metric in the literature for evaluating the performance of landmark detection models is the normalized mean error (NME).
 The normalized error for a landmark is defined as the Euclidean distance between its true position and the predicted position, divided by a normalizing factor that scales the distance relative to the face size in the image, thus preventing the error magnitude from being influenced by this variable.
-Similar to~\cite{Valle21}, we use the height of the face bounding box as the normalizing factor.
+Following previous work on facial landmark evaluation, we normalize the landmark localization error by the face bounding box height rather than the interocular distance, since the latter becomes unstable for large-pose and profile faces~\cite{Valle21}.
 The NME of a single face image is calculated by averaging the normalized errors of all its landmarks.